You will need to install a user script manager extension to install this script.

 (This script does NOT work via Chrome's own basic built-in script support!)

 We DO NOT affect embedded YouTube videos, because embedded players only check for high-FPS support, so blocking those queries would mean completely losing all HD resolutions for embedded videos!

 I suggest clicking the "Watch on YouTube" button to play embedded high-FPS videos directly on YouTube in 30FPS instead!

 Rewrote the "injection success?" detection method.
-Previously, we checked for the existence of YouTube's "window.ytplayer" object as a sign of too-late injection.
-But in Sept of 2017, they rewrote their site so that the object almost always exists by the time our userscript runs.
-Therefore, the method has instead been changed to now wait for a fraction of a second and then check if our code has actually blocked any formats.
+Previously, we checked for the "window.ytplayer" object as a sign of too-late injection, but as of late 2017, the YouTube player now almost always has that object by the time that Tampermonkey in Safari runs.
+Therefore, the method has instead been changed to check if we've actually blocked any formats.
 If so, we're sure that we've successfully injected the format blocker and disabled high-FPS!